Maya submitter reference¶

 Render -r arnold -s 7 -e 9 -b 2 -rl "masterLayer" -rd "/Volumes/xtr/gd/duck/images" -proj "/Volumes/xtr/gd/duck" "/Volumes/xtr/gd/duck/scenes/quack.0003.ma"

-In the example above, we set the frame-spec to 1-10x2 with a chunk size of 3.
+.
 The submission, therefore, contains 2 tasks, each rendering a maximum of 3 frames.
 The start, end, and step parameters are substituted into the template accordingly.

 Metadata consists of arbitrary Key/Value pairs that are attached to your submission.
 The purpose of metadata is to allow you to filter information in the Conductor web UI.

-Example: To break down costs by shot number, you can add a metadata key called shot and enter the shot number in the Value field.
+and enter the shot number in the Value field.
 You can also enter environment variables in the value field that resolve in the submission.
-In the above example, you might use $SHOT for the value.
+In the above example, you might use $SHOT

-Extra Environment
+Extra Environment¶

 By default, your job's environment variables are defined automatically based on the software and plugin versions you choose.
 Sometimes, however, it can be necessary to append to those variables or add more of your own.

 For example, you may have a script you want to upload and run without entering its full path.
-In that case, you can add its location to the PATH variable.
+In that case, you can add its location to the PATH

-Add an entry with the Add button and enter the Name of the variable: PATH, the Value /my/scripts/directory.
-Make sure Exclusive is switched off to indicate that the variable should be appended.
+Add an entry with the Add button and enter the Name of the variable: PATH

 You can also enter local environment variables in the value field itself.
 They will then be active in the submission.
-You might use $MY_SCRIPTS_PATH (if it's defined) for the value in the above example.
+You might use $MY_SCRIPTS_PATH

-Automatic Retries
+Automatic Retries¶

 A task may fail if the command returns a non-zero exit code or is preempted by the cloud provider.
 Set a value above 0 if you would like to try the task again in either of these situations automatically.